 The Skyshell waterproof inner liner held up surprisingly well to submersion up to 4" deep.

-While the Speedgoats repel water with ease, they have a short 4" flood height when compared to many other models including the Tor Ultra Hi WP.
+While the Speedgoats repel water with ease, they have a short 4" flood height when compared to many other models.
 These are meant for incidental water contact, not fording deep creeks on a regular basis.

 Light is right, as the saying goes, but how light can a hiking boot while still being right?
 Less than a pound per foot, apparently, though we feel that for a hiking boot this is approaching the cusp, especially as it relates to durability.
 With such lightweight materials used, especially in the sole, we found that a month of heavy use was enough to show some significant wear.
 A single long-distance hike on rough ground such as a John Muir Trail or a Long Trail would likely dramatically reduce these boot's lifespan.